NightWolve75/NightWolve75/README.md

 8) Erst Kerf (2008)[Windows 2K/XP/V/7/10/11] 2025

 Similar to Hydlide the localizers here asked me for help on a final issue after the project was mostly finished to extend some strings.
 I found memory allocation bugs in the process which I also fixed and added a few minor tweaks like window-centering.
-Great experience to work with both of them, and they helped me with my Langrisser III localization project in kind on wave/audio recovery!<br/>
+Great experience to work with both of them, and they helped me with my Langrisser III localization project in kind on wave/audio recovery!

 <img width="49%" src="https://github.com/user-attachments/assets/9567ae93-3dd8-45d8-b636-aad96af0dcd7" />
 <img width="49%" src="https://github.com/user-attachments/assets/9acb319c-6e03-439a-8657-fccd552c5a3f" />